indykiss/DataStructures-Algos/Progress.md

 // To be deleted :
-Day of April onsite, if it goes well, email recruiter immediately.
+If offer, email recruiter immediately.
 Drafted bc I will be all over the place mentally:
 "Hi!
 Sorry to be all over the place with scheduling.
 After our last connect, a recruiter at X co/ a FAANG reached out to start the process.
 Their timeline was really fast, so just had their onsite today.
 I think it went well, but haven't heard back yet.
+[Or just received offer from X].
 I know timelines can be tricky.
-I love your mission of "X" and loved chatting w/ your engineers; you're my 1st pick.
+I love your mission of "X" and loved chatting w/ your engineers.
 Super sorry to ask- but would it be possible to move onsite scheduled in June to be sooner?
 Maybe next week or the week after if possible?
-If not possible, pls let me know the soonest we can schedule.
+Pls let me know the soonest we can schedule.
 Thanks for your time XO"

-If not, no worries, keep studying.
+If not, no worries, keep studying for June.
+This is a moonshot.
+It's ok if I don't get it.
+Higher level than where I am.
+New field that I've never touched.
+Would be exciting!
+Would learn so much!
+But it's not the end of the world if not.